 Meichen holds a Masters of Fine Arts from Emily Carr University of Art + Design, as well as a Bachelor of Fine Arts from the Ontario College of Art and Design University.
 Meichen was recently an artist in residence at Treignac Projet, France; Anvil Centre, New Westminster and Halka Sanat, Istanbul, Turkey as well as Turkish Cultural Foundation Fellow.
-Recent exhibitions include Mr. Lee’s Shed, Vancouver Canada; #3 Gallery, Vancouver Canada; Charles H. Scott, Vancouver, Canada; halka sanat projesi, Istanbul, Turkey; and Open Studio, Toronto.
-Forthcoming, Meichen has a solo exhibition at CSA Space, Vancouver, Canada
+Recent exhibitions include CSA Space, Vancouver, Canada, Mr. Lee’s Shed, Vancouver Canada; #3 Gallery, Vancouver Canada; Charles H. Scott, Vancouver, Canada; halka sanat projesi, Istanbul, Turkey; and Open Studio, Toronto.
+Forthcoming, Meichen has a solo exhibition at Ministry of Casual Labour, Victoria, Canada

 Through an interdisciplinary practiced focused on installation, sculpture and image based media, Meichen Waxer consistently engages in questions surrounding culturally inherited power structures and resulting modes of representation.
 She draws primary reference from domestic materials, architecture and ornamentation to explore relationships laden with symbolic significance straddling the personal and social.
 Waxer’s practice employs personal experiences and references to create works that both highlight and cut across the connections and differences between disparate periods and aesthetics.